 Structured travel and study in a foreign country provides students with unparalleled experiences in the broader built environment.
 NewSchool offers several opportunities for students to study abroad and also sponsors international programs for students to study in San Diego.
-Students should consult the Registrar's and Academic Advising's Offices to ensure proper credit toward their degree programs.
+Students should consult the Head/Dean of their program, Registrar's and Academic Advising's Offices to ensure proper credit toward their degree programs.